Our top pick for

 TTM: trailing 12 months

-There are currently 544,731 Gibraltar Industries shares held short by investors – that's known as Gibraltar Industries's "short interest".
-This figure is 0.7% down from 548,604 last month.
+There are currently 580,717 Gibraltar Industries shares held short by investors – that's known as Gibraltar Industries's "short interest".
+This figure is 2.3% up from 567,744 last month.

 There are a few different ways that this level of interest in shorting Gibraltar Industries shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Gibraltar Industries.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Gibraltar Industries.

 Find out more about how you can short Gibraltar Industries stock.